See the original story in Japanese.

 In partnership with Seven Bank in December of last year, the company established a system that makes it possible for foreign employees to obtain a bank account almost immediately upon arrival in Japan by linking it with their visa information.
 Previously this has taken upwards of six months post arrival.
 (This system will launch on April 1st with the introduction of the new residence status, but it will take some more time until the first user comes in.)

 One Visa was initially launched as a service helping companies streamline visa acquisition and management for their immigrant employees.
-With the expansion of its service lineup to include education (One Visa Education), employment referral (One Visa Work), One Visa (visa acquisition and management), and One Visa Connect (living support), it is possible to provide services for employing foreign nationals seamlessly.
+With the expansion of its service lineup to include education (One Visa Education), employment referral (One Visa Work), One Visa (visa acquisition and management), and One Visa Connect (living support), it will become possible to provide extensive support for foreign workers, from working to living or other every aspect of their whole lives.

 Okamura himself has worked for the Tokyo Immigration Bureau in Shinagawa, Tokyo and had a hand in issuing visas for some 30,000 foreigners.
 More than 400 companies have introduced it since the beta launch in June 2017.
 The company graduated from the 4th batch of Recruit’s Tech Lab Paak accelerator, and came in 4th place at IVS 2017 Spring Kobe’s LaunchPad.
 In June of 2017 it raised 36 million yen (about $324,000 US) from Primal Capital and Skyland Ventures in a seed round.